 What Is a Data Warehouse?

-At its simplest, data warehouse is a system used for storing and reporting on data.
+A data warehouse is a system used for storing and reporting on data.
 The data typically originates in multiple systems, then it is moved into the data warehouse for long-term storage and analysis.
-This storage is structured such that users from many divisions or departments within an organization can access and analyze the data according to their needs.
+Data warehouses are on-premises or in the cloud.
+This storage is structured so users from many divisions or departments within an organization can access and analyze the data according to their needs.

 Data warehouses can provide: